 We are the people of God outside our church as well as inside.
 Supplementing home Communion offered by clergy, Eucharistic visitors (EVs) are trained and licensed by the diocese to bring Holy Communion to people in their homes, hospitals and nursing homes.
-If you are interested in this ministry or would like to have Communion in your home, contact the Rev. Jim Quigley or Jo Turner.
+If you are interested in this ministry or would like to have Communion in your home, contact the Rev. Jim Quigley.

 Stephen Ministry, a nation-wide program, is an integral part of St. Alban’s pastoral care.
 Stephen Ministers are carefully selected, spiritually mature parishioners who receive extensive training and supervision.
 They meet with their care receivers to listen and comfort, providing one-on-one support for those facing difficult life changes such as loss, illness, divorce or unemployment; the relationships are strictly confidential.
-If you would like to know more or think you might benefit from supportive home visits,contact Jo Turner or Sandy Loether.
+If you would like to know more or think you might benefit from supportive home visits,contact Jo Turner.

 God’s hope for the world is healing and wholeness.
 At most services, parishioners who are part of St. Alban’s healing ministry offer prayers and laying-on-of-hands for healing during worship services provide an “outward and visible sign” of how we care for one another as a parish.
 If you want to learn more, contact Elizabeth Fisher (202) 223-3493.
 Parishioners interested in becoming a healing minister may contact the Rev. Jim Quigley.

 If you need to reach a member of the clergy in an emergency outside of regular office hours--in the event of illness or death--please call (240) 670-4898.